hotohoto/transform-csv/README.md

 # transform-csv

-A python script to transform a CSV file.
+An interactive python script to transform a timeseries CSV file into the java-predfun format.

 ## Usage